kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 Following scenarios need to be covered:

-* Node resource information before and after resource hot plug.
+* Node resource information before and after resource hot plug for the following scenarios.
+  * upsize -> downsize
+  * upsize -> downsize -> upsize
+  * downsize- > upsize
 * State of Pending pods due to lack of resources after resource hot plug.
 * Resource manager states after the resync of components.